Reel-to-reel audio tape recording: History

-The reel-to-reel format was used in first magnetic recording system, wire recording and then in the earliest tape recorders, including the pioneering German-British Blattnerphone (1928) machines of the late 1920s which used steel tape, and the German Magnetophon machines of the 1930s.
+The reel-to-reel format was used in the first magnetic recording systems, wire recording and then in the earliest tape recorders, including the pioneering German-British Blattnerphone (1928) machines which used steel tape, and the German Magnetophon machines of the 1930s.
 Originally, this format had no name, since all forms of magnetic tape recorders used it.
-The name arose only with the need to distinguish it from the several kinds of tape cartridges or cassettes such as the endless loop cartridge developed for radio station commercials and spot announcements in 1954, the full-size cassette, developed by RCA in 1958 for home use, as well as the compact cassette developed by Philips in 1962, originally for dictation.
+The name arose only with the need to distinguish it from the several kinds of tape cartridges or cassettes such as the Fidelipac endless loop cartridge developed for radio station commercials and spot announcements in 1954, the RCA tape cartridge, developed in 1958 for home use, and the Compact Cassette developed by Philips in 1963, originally for dictation.

 The earliest machines produced distortion during the recording process which German engineers significantly reduced during the Nazi Germany era by applying a DC bias signal to the tape.
-In 1939, one machine was found to make consistently better recordings than other ostensibly identical models, and when it was taken apart a minor flaw was noticed.
+In 1939, one machine was found to make consistently better recordings than other ostensibly identical models, and when it was taken apart, a minor flaw was noticed.
 Instead of DC, it was introducing an AC bias signal to the tape, and this was quickly adapted to new models using a high-frequency AC bias that has remained a part of audio tape recording to this day.
 The quality was so greatly improved that recordings surpassed the quality of most radio transmitters, and such recordings were used by Adolf Hitler to make broadcasts that appeared to be live while he was safely away in another city.

 American audio engineer Jack Mullin was a member of the U.S. Army Signal Corps during World War II.
 His unit was assigned to investigate German radio and electronics activities, and in the course of his duties, a British Army counterpart mentioned the Magnetophons being used by the allied radio station in Bad Nauheim near Frankfurt.
 He acquired two Magnetophon recorders and 50 reels of I.G.
 Farben recording tape and shipped them home.
 Over the next two years, he worked to develop the machines for commercial use, hoping to interest the Hollywood film studios in using magnetic tape for movie soundtrack recording.